Stoll Keenon Ogden PLLC | Advertising Material

 Trucking Litigation: Matt represents commercial trucking operators and lessors against claims of personal injury arising from highway and non-highway collisions.
 Matt has significant experience defending clients against alleged Federal Motor Carrier Safety Regulation (FMCSR) violations, driver negligence, and negligent hiring and training.

 Products Liability: On behalf of product manufacturers and distributors, Matt defends against allegations of design and manufacturing defects.
-As part of his products liability practice, he has defended numerous toxic tort cases, including alleged exposure to asbestos in an occupational and “take home” setting.
+As part of his product liability practice, he has defended numerous toxic tort cases, including alleged exposure to asbestos in an occupational and “take home” setting.

 Warranty and Business Litigation: Matt represents a wide variety of product manufacturers, including OEMs of industrial components, automotive manufacturers, recreational vehicle (RV) assemblers, and heavy equipment and farm machinery manufacturers, against allegations of breach of warranty and violations of the Magnuson Moss Warranty Act (“MMWA”), as well as in general business and contract disputes.

-Electric and Gas Utility: Matt defends electric and gas utilities against claims of personal injury, death and property damage resulting from electrical contact, premises liability, and gas fires and explosions.
+Electric and Gas Utility: Matt defends electric and gas utilities against claims of personal injury, death, and property damage resulting from electrical contact, premises liability, and gas fires and explosions.
 He also represents utilities in regulatory proceedings before the Kentucky Public Service Commission.

-ERISA Litigation: Working with plan administrators, insurers, and 3rd-party medical reviewers, Matt defends against claims relating to breach of fiduciary duty, denial of benefits and plan eligibility determinations for ERISA-governed employee benefit plans.
+ERISA Litigation: Working with plan administrators, insurers, and 3rd-party medical reviewers, Matt defends against claims relating to breach of fiduciary duty, denial of benefits, and plan eligibility determinations for ERISA-governed employee benefit plans.

 Education

-University of Kentucky College of Law
+University of Kentucky College of Law, 2008, J.D.

-2002, B.S., Computer Information Systems, with Distinction
+Indiana University, 2002, B.S., Computer Information Systems Distinction

-U.S. Court of Appeals, Sixth Circuit
+• U.S. Court of Appeals, Sixth Circuit

-U.S. District Court, Eastern District of Kentucky
+• U.S. District Court, Eastern District of Kentucky

-U.S. District Court, Western District of Kentucky
+• U.S. District Court, Western District of Kentucky

-Kentucky
+• Kentucky

 • Fayette County Bar Association Young Lawyers Section, Past President